audacity/audacity/README.txt

  * Click or drag on the Timeline after Loop Play continued to loop.
  * Transcription Toolbar did not play slower than 0.1x speed.
  * (Linux) Audacity did not build if python 2 was not available.
+ * Projects did not reopen correctly if they contained tracks having 2^31 samples or greater of audio (just over 13.5 hours at 44100 Hz).

 Changes and Improvements: